 For questions about spiritual path and psychological growth, I use several decks that speak to a deeper archetypal perspective.
 Some are RWS style in art and meanings, and some are more in the Thoth Tarot tradition, with its focus on inner discipline and rigorous philosophical analysis.

-For a trip into the essence of Mother Nature, I like the Wildwood Tarot (see the Star card in the top image in this post).
+For a trip into the essence of Mother Nature, I like the Wildwood Tarot (see the Queen of Arrows card in the top image).
 Will Worthington’s illustrations (his Druid Craft Tarot is another favorite) just speak to me.
 It’s a very easy deck to interpret intuitively, as soon as one gets used to the animals as the court cards.

 I also use the Shadowscapes deck for in-depth psychological or spiritually oriented readings.
 I really connect with that one on an energetic/intuitive level and reads very easily that way.
 Quite magical with its delicate fairy sort of theme.
 I use it to help me focus on creative projects each weekend rather than using it every day.